learn-by-doing-organization/learn-by-doing-vNext/MyBlogSample/Features/PostTags.md

 - Add a class *Tag.cs* in the */Models* folder, use the *Post.cs* class as a trace, copy the code and adapt it.
 - Add a class *PostTag.cs* in the */Models* folder, use the *Post.cs* class as a trace, copy the code and adapt it.
 - Add a class *PostTagsHelper.cs* in the */Helpers* folder, use the *PostsHelper.cs* class as a trace, copy the code and adapt it.
-- Modify class *PostTagsHelper.cs* in the */Helpers* folder, add also the following method To enhance the posts with tags:
+- Modify class *PostsHelper.cs* in the */Helpers* folder, add also the following method To enhance the posts with tags:
 ```csharp
 public static List<Post> GetMockDataWithTags(List<Tag> mockTags)
 {